 Parent

-Give your child six small cubes (1 cm × 1 cm × 1 cm) and ask him or her to build a tower six cubes high.
+Give your child six small cubes (1 cm × 1 cm × 1 cm) and ask them to build a tower six cubes high.

 Ask your child the volume of this tower (the space that this tower occupies).